 The key to branch organisation is the steward system.
 Its aim is to have a steward for every 25 members.
 Stewards are elected at the workplace or for occupational groups.
 There is also a Health & Safety rep system, with many stewards doubling up on the role.

 Members elect branch stewards and officers who are lay activists and who work for the council, voluntary sector or associated bodies.
 They are supported by a full time officer.

 The branch works on the principle that members have the key input to any decision and nothing can be negotiated on their behalf without their agreement.

-The branch has an office at 10 Infirmary Street staffed by a Branch Support Officer and three Branch Support Assistants.
-These are adminsitrative staff and they do not represent individual members.
+The branch has an office at 2 Powderhall Road staffed by a Branch Support Officer and a Branch Support Assistant.
+These are administrative s staff and they do not represent individual members.

 These are the supreme branch policy making meetings and are open to all members.
 The AGM in February elects branch officers and can change rules as well as setting policies.
 At least 200 members need to attend for the meetings to go ahead.
 Any two members can put motions to meetings and voting is normally by a show of hands (or ballot for elections).

 Stewards are elected at workplaces by members yearly to serve from January to December.
 They in turn elect a convenor and vice convenors for the department or sector and delegates to the branch committee.

 Shop Stewards Committees: Made up of all stewards in each department or sector.
 These deal with issues in your department and most have a Joint Consultative Structure through which they meet management regularly.
 They represent your views through workplace or departmental meetings and elect delegates to the branch committee.

 Departmental Meetings: Open to all members in each department or sector.
 They mandate stewards’ Departmental Committees and are called by Stewards Conveners.
 Members mandate their own stewards via Workplace Meetings.